 4. Simulate Real-life Experiences to Make New Hires Feel Prepared

 Throwing new employees in at the deep end is not usually a very good way to do business.
 Chances are that they will become overwhelmed, stressed, and not do a great job.
 The idea of seeing who will sink and who will swim is outdated and not very efficient or conducive to a positive work environment.
 Instead, try simulating real-life experiences before they happen as part of the onboarding process.
 If the new hire will be answering customer phone calls, try a few trial runs where another employee pretends to be a customer.
 If the new hire has to use complex programs, create demo versions for them to hone their skills on first.
 This process allows new employees to learn the basics and hone the basic skills required for the job before it becomes overwhelmingly complex in the real world.

 6. Train them to Use the Specific Programs and Apps that You Use

+If your company uses certain apps and programs to organize work, don t expect that new hires will automatically know how to use these programs.
+While lots of people are familiar with apps like Slack, Asana, and Trello, a lot of businesses will have their own ways of communicating and organizing their work.
 So if your business relies heavily on certain apps to get work done, consider training new hires in these apps as part of the onboarding process.
-Even if the new employee has used Slack or Asana before, a small training module could refresh their skills and remind them of program features they’d forgotten about.
+Even if the new employee has used Slack or Asana before, a small training module could refresh their skills and remind them of program features they d forgotten about.